Diving Club logoDiving Club

 About this dive site

-HMS Hermes is the big one — a Royal Navy aircraft carrier sunk during WWII, now resting upside-down at 45 to 53 m off Trincomalee.
-It's one of the largest diveable shipwrecks in the world and, honestly, one of the most impressive things you'll ever see underwater.
-The flight deck is at about 45 m, the keel reaches 53 m.
+HMS Hermes is a Royal Navy aircraft carrier sunk during WWII, now resting upside-down at 45 to 53 m.
+It is one of the largest diveable shipwrecks in the world.
+The flight deck, gun turrets, and propellers are intact.
+Over 80 years of coral growth covers the hull.

 What you'll see